 Do you have difficulty walking or standing?

-Do you require assistive devices like a cane or walker?
+Do you require assistive devices, such as a cane or walker?

 Do you experience discomfort while sitting or standing?